-Multi-faceted and exciting – this sums up the museum landscape along the Moselle, Saar and Ruwer perfectly.
+Multi-faceted and exciting – this sums up the museum landscape along the Mosel, Saar and Ruwer perfectly.
 Outstanding discoveries from Celtic and Roman times are presented in the Rheinisches Landesmuseum in Trier, the Museum am Dom in Trier and the Landesmuseum at the Ehrenbreitstein fortress in Coblenz, accessible via a cable car ride from the Deutsches Eck (German Corner) high above the Rhine.
 The Belginum archaeological park with its temple enclosure and cemetery is well worth a trip to the neighbouring Hunsrück bei Morbach.

 If you are interested in paintings and sculptures, you should drop in to the Stadtmuseum Simeonstift in Trier.
 Just as worthwhile is the Mittelrheinmuseum in Coblenz, housed in the spectacular new building at the Forum Confluentes.
 The Glockengießerei (bell foundry) in Saarburg with its affiliated Amüseum allows you to gain a very clear insight into arts and craft.